smarthomeNG/plugins/enocean/README.md

 sh.enocean.send_learn_protocol(id_offset,20)
 ```

-Where id_offset, range (0-127), specifies the sending ID offset with respect to the BaseID.
+Where `id_offset`, range (0-127), specifies the sending ID-offset with respect to the Base-ID.
-Later, the ID offset is specified in the <item.conf> for every outgoing send command, see example below.
+Later, the ID-offset is specified in the <item.yaml> for every outgoing send command, see the examples above.

-Use different ID offsets for different groups of actors.
+Use different ID-offsets for different groups of actors.
-After complete the teach-in procedure, leave the interactive console and add the applied ID_Offset to the respective enocean send item (enocean_tx_id_offset = ID_Offset).
+After complete the teach-in procedure, leave the interactive console by `STRG+C` and add the applied ID_Offset to the respective enocean send item (enocean_tx_id_offset = ID_Offset).
-That's it!

 ### UTE teach-in